 Whether you’re providing Wireless, Wireline, VoIP, data, or IoT services, it’s important to remember that your customers buy on their timeline, not yours.
-That being said, you don’t want your prospects going cold in the meantime.
-Marketing will help keep these prospects warm and engaged, until they’re ready to evaluate your services.
+That being said, you don’t want prospects for your VOIP billing software going cold in the meantime.
+Your marketing investments will help keep these prospects warm and engaged, until they’re ready to evaluate your services.

 One of the best way to nurture prospects in your database is through targeted email campaigns.
 No, this doesn’t mean blasting your potential customer list with tons of spam.
 Instead, share articles, one-pagers, and ebooks that would be of interest to your buyer.
 Leverage your valuable thought leadership as downloadable content to share with your prospect for free,.This will keep leads engaged, build trust, and helps your prospects improve their businesses.
 Lastly, if you haven’t already, consider a marketing automation tool to maximize your email efforts, allow for segmentation by lists, and track program performance.
 You don’t have to invest tons of money – there are several free versions out there!

-What typically comes to mind when you think about Marketing efforts?
+What typically comes to mind when you think about marketing investments?
 Events, collateral, email programs, press releases, and website presence are among the most commonly used tactics.
 While blogging has gained traction in many industries, the communications space seems to be lagging behind, representing a huge opportunity for businesses to get ahead of their competition.

 Before you begin a blogging strategy, make a list of top keywords.
 These words and phrases should be directly associated to your company or services.
 (Hint: consider how your target customers typically search for your product or services online).
 Before you start writing, remember the ultimate goal.
 Your blog posts should aim to invite your prospects in, build trust, and establish your business as an expert in the industry.
 If you are struggling to come up with strategic topics, brainstorm a list of common questions from clients and prospects then answer these questions in an in-depth (yet digestible) blog post.